 Provides full-text access to the 36,000 American books, pamphlets and broadsides published in the first nineteen years of the 19th century.
 In addition to books, pamphlets and broadsides, this collection features many state papers and government materials, including published reports; presidential letters and messages; congressional, state and government materials, including published reports; presidential letters and messages; congressional, state and territorial resolutions.
 Georgetown has access to Series I, Series II, and the Supplements from the Library Company of Philadelphia.
 America's Historical Imprints is an interface that permits full cross-searching of related Readex collections.

 Digitized books, pamphlets, proclamations, almanacs, and broadsides published in the English language in any country from 1475 through 1700.
 Note that searching is limited to title, author, and subject.
 It includes the works listed in: --Pollard & Redgrave's Short-Title Catalogue (printed materials published in English from 1475 to 1640) --Wing's Short-Title Catalogue (printed materials published in English from 1641 to 1700) --Thomason Tracts (compendium of broadsides on the English Civil War printed between 1640 and 1661).
-The EEBO Text Creation Partnership (EEBO-TCP), a separate but closely linked project at the University of Michigan, is creating a subset of fully searchable texts from the titles available in EEBO.

 "Eighteenth Century Collections Online (ECCO) contains digital images of every page of over 180,000 books published during the 18th century in the fields of history, literature, religion, law, fine arts, science and more.
 It offers full-text searching of approximately 26 million pages.
 Georgetown subscribes to both the main ECCO database and ECCO II."